Posted on 25 mins read

 }

-All we’ve really done here is move more of the logic related to HTTP up into the httpbin.Get implementation of the dataSource interface.
+All we’ve really done here is move more of the logic related to HTTP up into the httpbin.Get implementation of the Getter interface.
 We’ve also changed the response type from (*http.Response, error) to ([]byte, error) to account for these movements.

 Now the process function has even less responsibility as far as acquiring data is concerned.
 This also means our test suite benefits by having a much simpler implementation: